janrain/lazydict/README.md

   * if the value takes 1 argument, the `LazyDictionary` instance will be supplied as the argument.

+  * if calling the value raises an error, that error is frozen, and will be raised upon each subsequent read.

 These features allow values in the dictionary to be dependent on other values in the dictionary without regard to order of assignment.
 It also allows lazily not